 Strategyzer | Testing Business Ideas - Process to Reduce Innovation Risks

 The new kid on the block by David Bland.
 Beautifully curated.
-For beginners and intermediates alike.
+For beginners, intermediates, and pros alike.
 If you need a reference book for the most frequently used experiments, this is it.

 Lean Analytics Book - Use data to build a better startup faster